danwells96/ARISES/DocFiles/Testing.md

  <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/StressDatabase.png" width="650" />
 </p>

-All the entities shown above have a relationship to the Day entitiy, so the ZDAY column contains the index of the apprioriate entry in the Day entity stored within the same database.
+All the entities shown above have a relationship to the Day entity, so the ZDAY column contains the index of the appriopriate entry in the Day entity stored within the same database.
 In all the cases shown above the day is 6, as this testing was carried out on the sixth day since the app was last deleted and re-installed on the phone, which confirms proper relational operation.
-Below is a screenshot of the day entries to confirm they are being stored and linked to favourites - all other attributes relevant to days are accessed from it's relaitonship to the other entries described above.
+Below is a screenshot of the day entries to confirm they are being stored and linked to favourites - all other attributes relevant to days are accessed from its relationship to the other entries described above.

 </br>